 Recently, about a month ago, I decided that I wanted to take this blog to the next step.
 I feel confident enough in my skill level to start selling my art and eventually some crafts!
 At least a few of the designs.
 But I noticed something when I started trying to decide what my “business” would focus on.

 I get inspired by so much that’s around me that I realized that I have a hard time focusing on one subject.
-So this post is here to help me dissect what inspires me.
-Hopefully this can help inspire fellow creatives that are in the same boat as me.
+So this post is here to help me dissect what inspires me and find a better way of expressing “my brand.”
+And hopefully this can help inspire fellow creatives that are in the same boat as me.

 A subject that really gets my creative thoughts flowing is science.
 I find it so much easier to draw out those big concepts so that it makes it easier to comprehend.
 Though most of my designs for this were not pretty because I would use this to study for my classes.
 So there is not a lot of my designs for this out there in the world.
 Thus why there is no picture for this one compared to the rest of my inspirations.